 For May Commencement, overflow seating for guests without tickets will be available in the University Center, Conference Room A. The University Center will house more than 400 extra seats, and a live broadcast of Commencement will be aired.
 No tickets are required and light refreshments will be served.
-Additionally, a kids’ movie room will be available for the younger guests in Conference Room C. Immediately following the ceremony, all guests seated in the Bill Greehey Arena and the University Center will reunite with the graduates outside the arena.
+Immediately following the ceremony, all guests seated in the Bill Greehey Arena and the University Center will reunite with the graduates outside the arena.

 Overflow seating is not available for December Commencement due to a smaller graduating class.